 * Honorary Consul of the Slovak Republic to Texas

 ** Legal Advisor to the Mexican Consulate General in Dallas and the Embassy of Slovak Republic in the United States

 An immigrant to this country, Mr. Valko is uniquely positioned to assist other foreign nationals as he has been through the entire immigration process himself.
 He has been a high school exchange student (J-1), college student (F-1) and a specialty occupation worker (H-1B).
 He also experienced the infamous wait for visas at US consulates abroad so he understands the importance of zealous representation.

 Martin has been representing and providing immigration counsel to all types of clients from around the World – they are spouses, fiancé(e)s, parents and children of US citizens or lawful permanent residents.
 His employment-based clients are not only small businesses with a few employees but also a publicly traded US company with over $8 billion in sales and one of the largest global LED manufacturers.
 Martin has represented and counseled Fortune 500 and other multi-national companies, MLB and NFL trading card manufacturer, medical doctors and nurses, World Champion Track & Field athletes and Olympians, a professional race car team and driver, Grammy-nominated artists and several NHL players.

 In 2008, the Texas Bar Journal published a story about Martin Valko's representation of Slovak athletes which has even led him into the entertainment industry.
-Word got around in Slovakia about his quality of representation.
-So, when the legendary Slovak pop/rock singer Pavol Habera and his band Team needed to clear up a copyright issue with Sony Pictures Entertainment regarding the use of part of its song in the 2005 horror film Hostel, Martin was the "go-to guy".
+He represented a legendary Slovak pop/rock singer Pavol Habera and his band TEAM in a copyright dispute with Sony Pictures Entertainment regarding the use of part of its song in the 2005 horror film Hostel.
 He was picked over an entertainment law firm that had represented Habera's Victoria Secret model spouse.
 He obtained an out-of-court settlement with Sony Pictures, and a written apology from the film's director, Eli Roth.